 Speed/Size: While both frameworks offer similar calculation times for small (teaching) models, NEMO is better able to handle large optimization models and is significantly faster at solving such models compared to OSeMOSYS.

-Solvers: OSeMOSYS is limited using only GLPK or CPLEX.
-NEMO can be used with a wide (and expanding) range of solvers including free solvers like GLPK and Cbc as well as industrial-grade solvers like CPLEX, GUROBI and MOSEK. thus giving users a better chance of being able to use solvers they already own or for which they have standing expertise.
+Solvers: OSeMOSYS is limited to using only GLPK or CPLEX.
+NEMO can be used with a wide (and expanding) range of solvers including free solvers like GLPK and CBC as well as commercial solvers like CPLEX, GUROBI, MOSEK and XPress: thus giving users a better chance of being able to use solvers they already own or for which they have standing expertise.
 More information here on solvers supported by LEAP and NEMO.

 Handling of Time Slices: NEMO has been specially designed to work with the new and much more flexible time-slicing features in the latest versions of LEAP.